These are the highest GDPR fines in February 2025

 Línea Directa Aseguradora, 300,000 euros (Spain)

-The Spanish data protection authority AEPD has imposed a fine on the insurance company Línea Directa Aseguradora S.A..
+The Spanish data protection authority AEPD has issued a Fine was imposed on the insurance company Línea Directa Aseguradora S.A..
 The company had unlawfully processed customer data via its insurance intermediary Majorel SP Solutions S.A..
-A Majorel employee called up the customer's points score from the DGT traffic authority without the customer's express consent.
-To do so, he used personal data such as the identity card number and the date of issue of the driving license.
-He also provided a third-party e-mail address in order to obtain the access data for the query.
+An employee of Majorel called without express Consent the customer's score with the DGT traffic authority.
+To do this, he used personal data such as the ID card number and the date of issue of the driver's license.
+He also entered a third-party e-mail address to obtain the access data for the query.

 The company argued that the customer had impliedly consented to the query.
-The data protection authority objected and found violations of Art.
+The data protection authority disagreed and found violations of Art.
 6 and Art.
-28 GDPR.
-As a result, it imposed a fine of 300,000 euros.
+28 GDPR was arrested.
+She then imposed a Fine in the amount of 300,000 euros.
 In addition, Línea Directa was obliged to take measures to comply with data protection regulations.

 Source: Fine imposed by the AEPD on Línea Directa Aseguradora S.A.